ciaranightingale/twitter-nft-converter/README.md

   ],
 ```

-As you can see, we are also requesting additional scopes on the user's profile called `follows.read users.read tweet.read`.
+As you can see, we are also requesting additional scopes on the user's profile: `follows.read users.read tweet.read`.

-This is so that we can later make another API request to access which accounts the user is following.
+This is so that we can later make another API request to access a list accounts the user is following.

-We are using version Oauth 2.0.
+We are using version OAuth 2.0.

 ### Setting Up Your Twitter Application